 Who is in charge?

-A live-in residence director is in charge of non-academic portions of the program including life in the residence hall.
-A staff of 7-10 resident advisers, in addition, live on the residence hall floors throughout the duration of the program.
-This team of RAs is closely supervised by both the resident director and the program director.
+A live-in residential coordinator is in charge of non-academic portions of the program including life in the residence hall.
+A staff of 7 or more resident assistants, in addition, live on the residence hall floors throughout the duration of the program.
+This team of RAs is closely supervised by both the residential coordinator and the program director.
 The program director, Warren Schlesinger, also has specific responsibility for academics and academic advising.
 He can be contacted by phone at 607-274-3951.
 His cell phone number is made available to the entire residence hall staff for use as needed.

-The Office of Campus Safety open 24 hours and can be reached at 607-274-3333 for actual emergencies.
+The Office of Public Safety open 24 hours and can be reached at 607-274-3333 for actual emergencies.

 More information about safety and security can be found on our summer college Campus Life page.